 About

-I am a fifth year graduate student in the Biomathematics Ph.D. program at North Carolina State University.
+I am a fifth year Ph.D. candidate in the Biomathematics Graduate Program at North Carolina State University.
 I am a Genetics and Genomics Scholar, as well as a recipient of the National Science Foundation's Graduate Research Fellowship.
 I received a B.S. in Mathematics with highest honors from the University of Maine in 2020 (my undergraduate thesis can be found here).
 I grew up in Auburn, ME where I developed a fascination for infectious diseases and mathematics, although I spent the first years at my undergraduate institution studying to become a civil engineer!
 Eventually, I committed myself to a degree in mathematics after my REU experience at the Mathematical and Theoretical Biology Institute at Arizona State University, and a grant project I worked on with Prof. David Hiebeler.
 This is also around the time when I became interested in programming to assist in some of my computational-oriented work, developing advanced knowledge in R, MATLAB, and NetLogo, to name a few.

 This website is a mishmash of some of the things I've been up to, including past and current projects, presentations, etc. I will also occasionally make a blog post every so often about some of the things I find interesting.
 These topics tend to be more general and don't always have to do with epidemiology.
 Fair warning: the webpages on this site may look a little funky if you have an AdBlocker enabled.